 While the higher price of Mac Box Set is justified by iLife and iWork, please note that Tiger users has other option because many Mac users has confirmed that the US$29 Snow Leopard will upgrade any Intel Mac.

 Preparing Your System

 If you’ve decided to take the chance, there are few things to do prior upgrading to Snow Leopard.

 1. Check for incompatible applications

-As with any OS upgrade, there are always issues of incompatibilies.
-To give you a headstart of what might happen to your softwares after Snow Leopard upgrade, Apple has released a list of incompatible software which will be moved to a folder called – well – Incompatible Software.
+As with any OS upgrade, there are always issues of incompatibilities.
+To give you a headstart of what might happen to your software after Snow Leopard upgrade, Apple has released a list of incompatible software which will be moved to a folder called – well – Incompatible Software.